Risks Associated with Labiaplasty Surgery & the DOVE Laser Labia Procedure

 Mental Health Disorders and Elective Surgery

-It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.
+It is important that all patients seeking to undergo elective procedures or surgery have realistic expectations that focus on improvement rather than perfection.
 Complications or less than satisfactory results are sometimes unavoidable and may require additional surgery.
 This can be stressful for patients.

 In your consultation prior to surgery with Dr. Konrat please openly discuss any history of emotional depression or mental health disorders.
 If you are unsure whether a matter is relevant, please mention it anyway.
 Although many individuals may benefit psychologically from the results of elective cosmetic surgery, the effects on mental health can never be predicted, and could possibly have a negative influence on emotional stability.